Tech trends that you need to know about for 2021

 Virtual reality technology is primarily used in the gaming landscape, but it is increasingly becoming a mainstream piece of technology that, when used in the right conditions, can provide an incredible amount of escapism.
 Not only is it being used to treat patients in certain ways (from amputees learning to walk with the aid of prosthetics to trainee surgeons being provided with a first-person perspective that they will not have been able to get prior), but investment companies such as RWinvest are also innovating with the technology during lockdown, showing information and content in unique ways to those that are stuck at home and can’t interact traditionally.

 The social benefit of VR is also worth paying close attention to in coming years.
 Many of us have been using Zoom calls and similar web chat services in order to stay close to those we love during the pandemic, and VR may very well become a more intimate and evolved version of that, with friends and family able to connect over the internet and come together in a ‘virtual meeting space’.
+Another benefit is experimenting with new sensations or experiences is a great way to work out what you like and don’t like.
+Being so new and experimental, VR porn could aid people in doing so.

 Productive smartphone applications